UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 There are many pertinent business questions a business might want to address to scale it's revenue and expansion.
 In the current analysis, we look forward to address the following questions :

-* Popular Food / Drink Items  & Demand over the year​
+* **Prediction of repeat customers (Machine Learning)**
+* **Recommendation of Food/ Drink items for the customer based upon their demographics and answers to 3 survey questions related to their preference of Taste/ Calories/ Price in making their purchase (Machine Learning)**
 * Identification of Customer Preferences (Taste/Price/ Calorie)​
-* Customer Demographics​
 * Core Customer of “Our Café”​
-* Customer Spending Habits​
 * Repeat Customers & Store Wise Distribution​
 * Highest Revenue Stores​
+* Popular Food / Drink Items  & Demand over the year​
+* Customer Demographics​
+* Customer Spending Habits​
-* Reliability of Survey Answers & Actual Purchases​
+* Survey Answers Vs Actual Purchases​
-* **Prediction of repeat customers (Machine Learning)**
-* **Recommendation of Food/ Drink items for the customer based upon their demographics and answers to 3 survey questions related to their preference of Taste/ Calories/ Price in making their purchase (Machine Learning)**

 ### **Data Exploration phase**
 In this phase, we are working on following:
 * Data visualizations​
 * Customer Demographics data​
 * Stores and their order variations​